Exchange recognizes former McCoy World War II-era employee

 |0

-This work, Exchange recognizes former McCoy World War II-era employee, is free of known copyright restrictions under U.S. copyright law.
+This work, Exchange recognizes former McCoy World War II-era employee, by Scott Sturkol, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT